Middlesbrough and Redcar & Cleveland's Safeguarding Children Boards have been replaced by the South Tees Safeguarding Children Partnership.

-South Tees Safeguarding Children Partnership (STSCP):
+South Tees Safeguarding Children Partnership (STSCP) is:

 'A partnership committed to keeping children safe and working together to achieve the best possible outcomes for children and families.'